 We were invited to “meet” Biogen Idec, learn about their clinical trials, and tour their plant.
 Jessica Swann, whom many in our community know from her days as executive director of Hemophilia Association of San Diego, and then her days at Avigen and Bayer, is now Associate Director, Global Product and Market Development at Biogen Idec Hemophilia.
 She joins Dr. Glenn Pierce, Senior Vice President and Chief Medical Officer, who was twice president of NHF, formerly of Avigen and Bayer and who also formerly had hemophilia!

 You may not recognize the name Biogen Idec: they do not have a commercial hemophilia product currently, but have two in the pipeline, in phase III clinical studies.
-You may have heard though about “long acting factor.”
+You may have heard though about “extended half-life factor.”
 This is one company that is working on this.

 As a group, we tried to imagine what that would mean for patients: greater quality of life, fewer infusions, less stress and worry, greater protection.
-Make no mistake: long acting factor could be the next great thing in hemophilia.
+Make no mistake: extended half-life factor could be the next great thing in hemophilia.